tyrelh/battlesnake2020/README.md

 * [My 2018 Python Entry](https://github.com/tyrelh/battlesnake2018)

 ## Changelog
+* v3.2:
+    * Will hunt if there are any snakes smaller.
+Wont always try to be the biggest snake if there are multiple enemies remaining.
 * v3.1:
     * Will treat a snake with the same name (another copy/version of me) as a danger snake to avoid killing self.
     * Properly marks new tail locations when advancing snake positions.